BadDNA/seqcap/doc/data.rst

 This is a bzip archive of an sqlite database containing the data we used during our probe design process and the probes that results from this process.
 The tables are:

-* **cons** - this table contains matches that we identified in alignments (`MAF <http://genome.ucsc.edu/FAQ/FAQformat#format5>`_) between chicken and lizard using the initial version (0.1) of the `genome/summary.py`code in
-  this repository (see "tags" below).
+* ``cons`` - this table contains matches that we identified in alignments (`MAF <http://genome.ucsc.edu/FAQ/FAQformat#format5>`_) between chicken and lizard using the initial version (0.1) of the `genome/summary.py`code in this repository (see :ref:`tagging` below).

-* **blast** - this table contains results from a blast of the matches from      cons onto the zebra finch genome.
+* ``blast`` - this table contains results from a blast of the matches from cons onto the zebra finch genome.
 For these matches we used the 0.1 tagged `genome/summaryBlast.py` code

-* **gallus_refseq** - this is a table of the refseq genes in galGal3.  it would likely be best to download a recent version of these data from NCBI or UCSC rather than using what is here for anything.
+* ``gallus_refseq`` - this is a table of the refseq genes in galGal3.  it would likely be best to download a recent version of these data from NCBI or UCSC rather than using what is here for anything.

-* **probes** - this is a table of the probes that we designed from the UCEs we located in chicken, lizard, and zebra finch.
-We designed these probes using `design/sure_select_tiler.py
+* ``probes`` - this is a table of the probes that we designed from the UCEs we located in chicken, lizard, and zebra finch.
+We designed these probes using `design/sure_select_tiler.py`

 uce_bed.bz2
 ==============